alesegdia/irrbull/README.md

 * Get into /build directory
 * Type cmake .. && make
 * Go to /bin and exec ./irrbullet to launch the app

+# LICENSING

+* Doom assets are under their respective licenses placed at their own folders.
+* Code is under GPL license.